-The Board has three standing Committees that play an important role in assisting the Board perform its role and discharge its responsibilities.
+The Board has four standing Committees that play an important role in assisting the Board perform its role and discharge its responsibilities.

-As at the date of this statement, and for all of the 2016 financial year, the following Committees assist the Board by focussing in more detail on specific areas of DuluxGroup's operations and governance framework:
+As at the date of this statement, the following Committees assist the Board by focussing in more detail on specific areas of DuluxGroup's operations and governance framework:

 - Audit and Risk Committee;

-- Remuneration and Nominations Committee; and
+- Remuneration and Human Resources Committee;

-- Safety and Sustainability Committee.
+- Safety and Sustainability Committee; and

+- Nominations Committee.